DragosTirlungeanu/project-game/README.md

 ### Functionality

-To start the game
-simply open the HTML file in your web browser
+To start the game open the HTML file in your web browser, then simply click 'Start Game' from the top navigation bar.

+The game will automatically start off with a set number of 30 moves.
+If you wish to amend this please enter the amount desired in the box next to 'Set Moves'.

+If a player will find it too difficult for any reason there is a button to show an image of how the final puzzle should look like.

 Implementation
 The functionality has been implemented using the following features:

 Documented
-Twitter Bootstrap 3.2,
+Twitter Bootstrap,
 Javascript, HTML5
-well-structured CSS built with LESS responsive web development/design (no separate m-dot site) page content sourced via XHR service call with JSON response (static) multi-browser unit testing with Jasmine & Karma grunt-driven builds to dev and prod distributions Usage
-Building
-Fork/clone this repo, then:

-$ bower install && npm install
-# build the dev distribution:
-$ grunt dev
+well-structured CSS, responsive web development/design

 # run the unit tests:
 $ grunt test
 # just build the docs